US experiments in Texas with plan to speed asylum decisions

 An immigration judge denied their appeals by phone meaning the judge couldn’t see documents including proof of death threats they faced in El Salvador.
 One woman has been deported and another is waiting to be sent home.

+Its launch comes as the administration expands another effort to address a surge in asylum seekers: sending them back to Mexico to wait while their cases wind through U.S. immigration courts.
+Homeland Security said Monday that it extended its “Migration Protection Protocols” policy — also known as “Remain in Mexico” — to Eagle Pass, Texas, its sixth location.
+The U.S. says more than 55,000 people have been made to wait in Mexico since the policy was introduced in January.

+Asylum seekers who are returned to the Mexican border city of Ciudad Acuna from Eagle Pass will be scheduled for court in Laredo, Texas, a drive of more than three hours.
+The Laredo facility is inside a tent on Customs and Border Protection property, with a video link to a judge sitting in San Antonio.

-The effort, if expanded, may prove to be a critical tool in the administration’s efforts to enforce a ban on asylum for anyone who passes through another country before reaching the U.S. border with Mexico.
+The pilot program in El Paso, if expanded, may prove to be a critical tool in the administration’s efforts to enforce a ban on asylum for anyone who passes through another country before reaching the U.S. border with Mexico.
 The partial asylum ban, which took effect last month, appears largely aimed at Central Americans, Cubans and Africans, who have contributed to making the U.S. the world’s most popular destination for asylum seekers.
 Mexicans and unaccompanied children are exempt from the ban.

 The administration has struck agreements to send asylum seekers subject to the ban to Guatemala, El Salvador and Honduras to have their cases heard there, but officials acknowledge those countries lack adequate infrastructure.